 The ship carried goods to Africa and traded them for slaves to be shipped as part of the Middle Passage in the Caribbean and North America.
 Newton did not get along with the crew of Pegasus.
 In 1745, they left him in West Africa with Amos Clowe, a slave dealer.
 Clowe gave him to his wife, Princess Peye of Sierra Leone, who abused and mistreated Newton just as much as she did her other slaves.
 Early in 1748, he was rescued by a sea captain sent by Newton's father to search for him.
 He returned to England on the merchant ship Greyhound.

 In 1748, during his return voyage to England aboard the ship Greyhound, Newton had a spiritual conversion.
 He awoke to find the ship caught in a severe storm off the coast of Donegal, Ireland, and about to sink.
 In response, Newton began praying for God's mercy, after which the storm died.
-After four weeks at sea, the Greyhound made it to port in Lough Swilly, Ireland.
+After four weeks at sea, the Greyhound reached port in Lough Swilly, Ireland.
 This experience marked the beginning of his conversion to Christianity.
 He began to read the Bible and other religious literature.
 By the time he reached Britain, he had accepted the doctrines of evangelical Christianity.

 The date was March 10, 1748, an anniversary he marked for the rest of his life.
 From that point on, he avoided profanity, gambling, and drinking.
 Although he continued to work in the slave trade, he gained sympathy for the slaves during his time in Africa.
-He later said that his true conversion did not happen until sometime later: "I cannot consider myself to have been a believer in the full sense of the word, until a considerable time afterward."
+He later said that his true conversion did not happen until later: "I cannot consider myself to have been a believer in the full sense of the word until a considerable time afterward."
 Newton returned in 1748 to Liverpool, a major port for the Triangle Trade.
 Partly due to the influence of his father's friend Joseph Manesty, he obtained a position as the first mate aboard the slave ship Brownlow, bound for the West Indies via the coast of Guinea.